Canon RF 35mm F1.4 L VCM Lens Review

 Sony FE 35mm f/1.4 GM Lens Night Sky Sample Picture

-Again, that image was captured with a different 35mm f/1.4 lens, but it clearly illustrates the capability.
-While the 35mm angle of view is narrower than commonly chosen for this subject, the heart of the Milky Way significantly filling the frame is awesome.
+While the 35mm angle of view is narrower than commonly chosen for this subject, the awesome result is that the heart of the Milky Way significantly fills frame.
 Relative to wider focal lengths, 24mm for example, 35mm requires a faster shutter speed to avoid star trails, and it provides a shallower depth of field, increasing the challenge of including in-focus foreground subjects in a starry sky image.

 To visualize where 35mm fits among other common focal lengths, I'll borrow a focal length range example from a zoom lens review.